Billionaire Profile

 1962

-Started his career as an apprentice in the family's agricultural trade business with a hatchery.
+Started career as an apprentice in the family's agricultural business.

 1999